-Artist Nina Fraser (St. Albans, Hertfordshire, United Kingdom, 1984), gained a first class degree hons BA Textile Art at Winchester College of Art, Hampshire, United Kingdom in 2006.
+Artist Nina Fraser (St. Albans, Hertfordshire, UK, 1984), gained a first class degree hons BA Textile Art at Winchester College of Art, Hampshire, UK in 2006.
 It was from this material investigation that she eventually found herself working with paper.
-She creates two and three dimensional work surrounding themes of landscape, identity, memory and our relationship with the external environment.
-She emigrated to Portugal in 2014, becoming a resident artist at MArt (space for projects, learning and experimentation) in Lisbon from 2015 to 2017.
-She has exhibited in collective and solo exhibitions in the United Kingdom, Portugal, Berlin, Australia, Poland and USA.
-Her collages have been selected for publication in USA, Italy, United Kingdom, Spain and Portugal.
-She was one of the selected entries for the Evolver prize in 2017 (United Kingdom).
+She creates two and three dimensional work surrounding themes of landscape, identity, memory and our relationship with our external environment.
+She emigrated to Portugal in 2014, becoming a resident artist at MArt (space for projects, learning and experimentation) in Lisbon from 2015 – 2017.